 It is time to prepare your online store for Black Friday Cyber Monday!

-- Your promotional strategies
+- Promotional strategies

-- Your marketing and ad strategy
+- Marketing and ad strategy

-- Your fulfillment and customer service strategies
+- Fulfillment and customer service strategies

-- Your admin/organization strategies
+- Admin/organization strategies

 If you think it is too early to get your store ready for the biggest shopping days of the year, think again!
 With only eight weeks ago until BFCM, you’re already running out of time and it is time to prepare your eCommerce site and marketing strategies to cash in on the action.

 So without further ado, because we know you’re short on time, let’s jump into your full Black Friday Cyber Monday checklist!

 1. Will Your Site Handle the Extra Pressure?